adobe/reactor-developer-docs/_includes/extensions/extension-manifest.md

 * `platform` (required)

   The platform for your extension.
-The only value accepted at this moment is `web`.

 * `version` (required)